Frequently Asked Questions

-For most auctions, a tie bid will be broken by the first person to place the bid.
+For most auctions, a tie bid will be broken by the first person to place their bid.
 This includes ties on max overbids entered prior to the beginning of the auction (pre-bids).
-For 0% tied bids in Alabama or ties at any percentage in Iowa, the tie is broken by a random number generator.
+For some auctions, such as 0% tied bids in Alabama or ties at any percentage in Iowa, the tie is broken by a random number generator.

 24. Will I be able to download the post-auction final sale results?

 Yes.
 You can navigate to "Upload Bids" and follow the instructions.
 This is an entirely optional feature, but it comes in handy if you are pre-bidding on hundreds or even thousands of parcels at a time.
 The "upload bids" feature is not available if any auction is currently live.

 26. How do I look up a parcel number or owner for a particular property in a specific county?

 On the "AUCTIONS" page, use the search bar to search for a particular parcel number, unique # or owner name.
 Make sure the drop-down menu at the top of the screen is set to the county in which you want to search.